-- Confidentiality Agreements: This section is compulsory if confidentiality applies to the report and is indicated on the cover sheet.
-Please attach copies or scans of the confidentiality statements pertaining to this report.
-The report may not be distributed to other parties unless a confidentiality agreement is attached.
-At a minimum, the faculty supervisor must have access to the report. - Supplementary material: This section is not compulsory.
-Please attach any materials specifically related to your experience analysis reports, marketing materials, operational standards, etc. that you helped produce, printouts of web pages in which you had input, photographs, etc. These extra materials are considered as separate from the 40/50 pages required for the report itself. - Mid-point note: This was submitted to your faculty advisor five weeks into your internship.
+- a.
+This section is not compulsory.
+Please attach any materials specifically related to your experience analysis reports, marketing materials, operational standards, etc. that you helped produce, printouts of web pages in which you had input, photographs, etc. - b.
+These extra materials are considered as separate from the 40/50 pages required for the report itself.

+3. Mid-point note:

+a.
+This was submitted to your faculty advisor five weeks into your internship.
 This section should be between three to five pages.